Riley-Py/UWaterloo-Work/EARTH 121/Study Site Assessment/Part C/Age of The Material.md

 - Utilizing radiometric dating
 	- Found that for the lower basalt formation, it was about 62.6 Ma
 	- Found that for the upper basalt formation, it was about 59.6 Ma
+- Giant's Causeway is part of North Atlantic Igneous Province
+	- Major volcanism happened during early opening of North Atlantic Ocean, where tectonic plates were pulled
+	- Estimations of this event were about 58-62 Ma
 -